 Most classes are held in the evening to better accommodate the schedules of busy, working professionals.
 Classes are generally held during the fall and spring semesters, although some programs offer summer semesters, as well.
 Virginia residents may also take classes as Commonwealth Campus students without being formally admitted to a degree program.

 New student orientations are held each January and August.
-Commencement for graduating students in the National Capital Region is held each spring.
+Commencement for graduating students in the D.C. area is held each spring.

 - Computer Science (CS)